-Australian Family Trust Explained
+Explained: Family Trust Australia

-Australian Family Trust Explained
+Explained: Family Trust Australia

-What Is A Family Trust?
+What is a Family Trust?

-To understand how a family trust works, you’ll need to have a basic idea of who is all involved in the set-up and management of the trust:
+To understand how a family trust works, you’ll need to have a basic idea of who is involved in the set-up and management of the trust:

 Characteristics of Discretionary Trusts

-• the trustee (or trustees) can be an individual or a company (corporate trustee),
+• The trustee (or trustees) can be an individual or a company (corporate trustee).

-• minors can be named beneficiaries (although distributions to minors can be taxed up to 66%).
+• Minors can be named beneficiaries (although distributions to minors can be taxed up to 66%).

 How Do You Set Up A Family Trust?